Accenture/mercury-composable/guides/CHAPTER-1.md

 ## Orchestration by code

+*Orchestration by code is strongly discouraged because it would result in tightly coupled code*.

+For example, just an "Import" statement of another function would create tight coupling of two pieces of code, even when using reactive or event-driven programming styles.

-However, if you prefer to write orchestration logic by code, you can use the Mercury core APIs to do event-driven programming.
+However, if there is a use case that you prefer to write orchestration logic by code, you may use the Mercury core APIs to do event-driven programming.
 API overview will be covered in [Chapter 9](CHAPTER-9.md).

 <br/>